ingrammicrocloudde/minimal-start/README.md

 # Minimal Start

-This repository contains ARM templates for deploying:
+This repository contains ARM templates for deploying a minimal environment for starters:

-- Hub-spoke network architecture with two VNets
+- Hub-spoke network architecture with two VNets and peering
-- Windows Server 2022 VM with public IP in the hub network
+- Windows Server 2022 VM with public IP in the hub network (will become DC)
+- and a second vm (win11) to be made session host later.

+**Powershell scripts for configuration:**

-- Premium file storage
+- Premium file storage deployment
 - promote vm to DC
+- join WIN11 to domain
 - domain join fileshare
-- add second vm (win11) to be made session host later.
+- install FSlogix

 ## Deploy to Azure